Download a printable version of this information »Dates:

 spring registration; your Fall PIN will not work for spring registration.
 PINs

-wish to audit a course at the audit declaration rate may register on January 9
+Students who wish to audit a course at the audit declaration rate may register on August 21 at the Fall 2014 In-Person Registration session or at any time thereafter through September 2.

 Reminder: Registration eligibility is contingent on academic and financial eligibility.
 Students with academic holds must receive clearance from their dean; students with financial holds must be cleared by Student Financial Services.
-In compliance with New Jersey State law, matriculated students who entered in Summer or Fall 2013 must present required immunization documentation to Health Services in order to register.Contact Health Services at (973) 761-9175 for information and assistance.
+In compliance with New Jersey State law, matriculated students who entered in Spring or Summer 2014 must present required immunization documentation to Health Services in order to register.Contact Health Services at (973) 761-9175 for information and assistance.

 What to do and when to do it; undergraduate and graduate instructions.